-Amazon Lightsail is the easiest way to get started with AWS for developers, small businesses, students, and other users who need a simple virtual private server (VPS) solution.
+Amazon Lightsail is a virtual private server (VPS) provider and is the easiest way to get started with AWS for developers, small businesses, students, and other users who need a solution to build and host their applications on cloud.
 Lightsail provides developers compute, storage, and networking capacity and capabilities to deploy and manage websites and web applications in the cloud.
-Lightsail includes everything you need to launch your project quickly – a virtual machine, SSD-based storage, data transfer, DNS management, and a static IP – for a low, predictable monthly price.
+Lightsail includes everything you need to launch your project quickly – virtual machines, containers, databases, CDN, load balancers, DNS management etc. – for a low, predictable monthly price.

-You can get preconfigured virtual private server plans that include everything to easily deploy and manage your application.
-Lightsail is best suited to projects that require a few virtual private servers and users who prefer a simple management interface.
+You can choose among several preconfigured VPS plans that include everything you need to easily deploy and manage your application.
+Lightsail is best suited for projects that require a few virtual private servers and users who prefer a simple management interface.
 Common use cases for Lightsail include running websites, web applications, blogs, e-commerce sites, simple software, and more.

 A Lightsail instance is a virtual private server (VPS) that lives in the AWS Cloud.
 Use your Lightsail instances to store your data, run your code, and build web-based applications or websites.
 Your instances can connect to each other and to other AWS resources through both public (Internet) and private (VPC) networking.
 You can create, manage, and connect easily to instances right from the Lightsail console.

 Q: What software can I run on my instance?

 Lightsail offers a range of operating system and application templates that are automatically installed when you create a new Lightsail instance.
 Application templates include WordPress, Drupal, Joomla!, Ghost, Magento, Redmine, LAMP, Nginx (LEMP), MEAN, Node.js, Django, and more.

 You can install additional software on your instances by using the in-browser SSH or your own SSH client.

 Q: How do I create a Lightsail instance?